-With the recent legal battle between Google and Oracle there is a renewed focus on the patent issues for Java and .NET.
-Tim Smith introduces the licenses offered by Oracle/Sun and Microsoft, with a focus on how they may affect third party implementation.
-Possible motivations for Google Android’s unique implementation are also covered.
+Tim Smith introduces the licenses offered by Oracle/Sun and Microsoft, with a focus on how they may affect third party implementation such as Google’s Android platform.
+9

 WSO2 recently released Stratos an Open Source Cloud Computing Platform for Enterprise Application Development.
-WSO2 Stratos is built on top of and extends WSO2 Carbon an OSGi-compliant middleware.
-InfoQ interviewed Paul Fremantle CTO of WSO2 to talk about the product offering and provide insights into the roadmap and development of Stratos.
+InfoQ interviewed Paul Fremantle CTO of WSO2 to talk about the release.

 Daniel Morgan shows how to build a portal-style application with user-configurable charts assembled using Adobe Flash Builder 4 connecting to a Java RESTful API for their data.

 Scala and Spring are a promising match.
 Based on a concrete example, this article shows how the power of Scala combined with the proven and productive Spring framework can be unleashed.
 5